Douglas-Hong/StatsMaster/README.md

 3. Use the command `node app.js` in your StatsMaster directory
 4. Since the website is running on port 3000, you can navigate to the website via http://localhost:3000/

+If you want to use your own database to save and load teams, please follow these extra steps:
+1. If you haven't already, create a free MongoDB Atlas account (https://www.mongodb.com/cloud/atlas/register)
+2. Create a cluster; you can name it anything
+3. Create an admin account, and select which IP addresses can use the database
+4. There should be a "Connect" button below the name of your cluster.
+Navigate to "Connect your application", and select Node.js 3.6 or later as the driver.
+Copy the connection string onto your clipboard.
+5. In the StatsMaster directory, create a `.env` file
+6. In the `.env` file, type `MONGODB_URI=<connectionURL>`, where <connectionURL> is your connection string.
+Make sure your connection string has the correct username and password

 ## Images

 <p align="center">Selection Menu</p>